renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Today was dedicated to Databases, SQL and CRUD.
 In the meantime, while studying, building an Notes App with the teachings.

 **Thoughts:** I already knew some things, but it is always good to remember.

+### Day 1: July 4, 2022

+**Today's Progress**: Began buildingan API project about movie rating!
+Build the folder structure, and put the server on with NodeJS and Express.

+**Thoughts:** Restarting after one month away due to the birth of my first child!
+No worries, I'm happy to restart, and follow the rules of the initiative.